 Southwest Florida Regional Planning Council (the "Council") is a governmental agency, created on November 8, 1973 via interlocal agreements as provided by Florida Statutes, Chapters 163.01 and 163.02, as amended, to assist other governmental and private agencies in the planning of projects in the Southwest Florida area under Florida Statutes, Chapter 186.504.
 The Council acts as a regional planning agency and exercises its rights and duties pursuant to Florida Statutes Chapters 23, 160, 163, 186 and 380.
-The Council's principal members consist of Charlotte, Collier, Glades, Hendry, Lee and Sarasota Counties.
+By Florida Statute, the Council's principal member entities consist of Charlotte, Collier, Glades, Hendry, Lee and Sarasota Counties, although certain cities within these counties are participating entities.
 The Council's Board Members are appointed per statutory requirement.
-The Council is funded through statutory member assessments, various fees, and multiple federal, state, and local grants and contracts.
+By Florida Statute the Council is funded through member assessments determined by interlocal agreement, various fees, and multiple federal, state, and local grants and contracts.
+A substantial amount of the Council's member entities have resolved to cease paying the annual assessments which has resulted in the Council likely ceasing operations on or about December 31, 2020.
+See further discussion in Note O.